-In the centre of the Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travelers.
+In the center of Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travelers.
 The approach to the town involves a trip around Trongsa valley.
-A vantage point from the opposite side of the valley, still 14 kms from town, provides an exciting view of the Dzong and the town.
+A vantage point from the opposite side of the valley, still 14 km from town, provides an exciting view of the Dzong and the town.

-The secular and religious centre, the Dzong, dominates the horizon, dwarfing the surrounding buildings.
+The secular and religious center, the Dzong, dominates the horizon, dwarfing the surrounding buildings.

 The royal family's ancestral home is Trongsa.
 Both his majesty king Ugyen Wangchuk, the Penlop of Trongsa, who was elected the country's first hereditary monarch, and his successor king Jigme Wangchuk, ruled the country from Trongsa's ancient Dzong.
 The crown prince of Bhutan normally holds the position of the Trongsa Penlop prior to the ascending to the throne - the present king continued this tradition as he appointed Penlop in 1972 shortly before he ascended the Throne of Bhutan.